 History of actions to address flame retardants in Washington

-2016 - Washington amends the Children’s Safe Products Act to ban the use of five flame retardant chemicals from children’s products and in residential furniture and the Legislature directs Ecology and the Department of Health to study whether six additional flame retardants should be added to the list of Chemicals of High Concern to Children.
+2016 - Washington amends the Children’s Safe Products Act to ban the use of five flame retardant chemicals from children’s products and in residential furniture.
+The Legislature directs Ecology and the Department of Health to study whether six additional flame retardants should be added to the list of Chemicals of High Concern to Children.

-2015 - Ecology releases a report recommending actions to address toxic flame retardants in response to a directive from the Legislature.
+2015 — Ecology releases a report recommending actions to address toxic flame retardants as directed by the Legislature.

 2014 — Ecology study finds that manufacturers have moved away from using PBDE in consumer products sold in Washington, but that alternative flame retardants were used.

 2008 — Washington bans the sale of products containing PBDE.

 2006 — Ecology finalizes chemical action plan for PBDE.